Warren1234-rgb/US_Equities_Sector_Backtesting/README.md

 **Model training**
 To generate a training example, an (X, Y) pair, I used data from the last 2 years, and the model predicts 1 year ahead.
 X contains fundamental data, such as past cash return on assets, change in gross margin, operating leverage, and also price data like the 12-2 momentum.
+To prevent lookahead bias, when we are predicting the return from T to T+12 months, we use the fundamental data from a fiscal year that ended at before T-3, because companies take <90 days (mandated by the SEC) to release their reports after fiscal year end.

 **Model testing**
 I did a walk forward test. each decision in this test is made using the model trained on the last 10 years of training examples.